patrickfuchs/buildH/docs/buildh.md

 -d order_parameter_definitions_MODEL_Berger_POPC.def
 ```

 **buildH** can be used on a single structure (OK not very common for research, but useful for debugging ;-)).
 The pdb structure is passed with option `-c` (it also works with gro files), the def file with `-d`.
 The flag `-l` is mandatory, it tells buildH what force field and lipid to use: here it is `Berger_POPC`.
-The order parameters will be written in `OP_buildH.out` which is the default name.
+The order parameters will be written to `OP_buildH.out` which is the default name.

 ### Same but with a chosen output name